-- Monopteros, which according to the Wikipedia definition “is a circular colonnade supporting a roof but without any walls.”
-Ancient Greeks used a monopteros to view a famous deity, which they placed in the center.
-The one found here housed a female deity and dates to circa 1st century CE.
+- Monopteros. a circular colonnade supporting a roof but without any walls.”
+Ancient Greeks used a monopteros to view a famous deity placed in the center.
+The one found here housed a female deity and dates to around the first century CE.

 - Wind-measuring platform dating back to about 150 BCE.
 This tool helped engineers design the city according to the direction of the wind to maximize airflow and maintain fresh, clean air.

-- Roman baths where scientists found an exercise area, a sweating room, a warm room, and cold pool.
+- Roman baths, circa 85 BCE, where scientists found an exercise area, a sweating room, a warm room, and a cold pool.

 - Agora from the Hellenistic Period with a stoa or long columned walkway.
 There were also many statues of different figures that sat atop stone platforms decorating the agora, along with a fountain.

-Outside the city walls, standing like striking marquees along the Dalyan River are the Hellenic rock-cut tombs.
-Dating back to the 5th through 2nd centuries BCE, six main tombs bear temple-like facades on the sheer cliffside.
-However, between Dalyan and Kaunos there are more than 150 rock-cut tombs, 20 of which have temple-type facades.
+Outside the city walls like brilliant marquees along the Dalyan River are the Hellenic Kaunian rock-cut tombs.
+Dating back to the 5th through 2nd centuries BCE, the tombs showcase temple-like facades on the sheer cliffsides.
+Between Dalyan and Kaunos there are more than 150 rock-cut tombs.
+Twenty of them have temple-type facades.
 Behind the facades are modest cut-out spaces of different sizes designed for housing the remains of families.
 The famous tombs facing the Dalyan River were undoubtedly for the elite.
+Some people say these are the Kaunosian kings’ tombs.
 Slabs of rocks served as doors to the inner chambers.

 Lycian Rock-Cut Tombs

-Although the Kaunosian tombs are unique, they are conceptually similar to the larger culture of Lycian rock-cut tombs that riddle Southern Anatolia, roughly from Caria to Etenna.
+Kaunian rock-cut tombs are highly unique.
+However, they are conceptually similar to the larger culture of Lycian rock-cut tombs that riddle Southern Anatolia, roughly from Caria to Etenna.
 A recent count revealed 1,085 Lycian tombs that remain intact.
-The biggest difference between the rock-cut tombs of the various Lycian regions is the facades, of which Kaunos presents the most elaborate with a clear Greek Hellenic style.
-These rock-cut tombs are a clear testament to the multi-cultural influences of the region.
+The biggest difference between the rock-cut tombs of the various Lycian regions is the facades.
+Kaunian rock-cut tomb facades present the most elaborate with a clear Greek Hellenic style.
+In general, the rock-cut tombs of Lycia are a clear testament to the multi-cultural influences of the region.

-Kaunos, once a bustling destination city that overlooked over two prosperous maritime ports, now lies in scattered ruins approximately eight kilometers from the sea.
+Kaunos, once a bustling destination city that overlooked over two prosperous maritime ports, now lies in scattered ruins.
+It is now approximately eight kilometers from the sea.
 There are no longer governments battling over control of the city; once it proved barren, no longer capable of filling large coffers, it was forgotten.
 But the work of archaeologists from across the world is revealing that today, the real treasure lies in its magnificent history.